 - Homework books must be checked everyday.
 Please ensure that you check the homework before signing the book.
 Make a point of asking them about it.

 - Late-comers.
 NO LATE-COMERS WILL BE ALLOWED TO ENTER AFTER SCREENING HAS CLOSED UNLESS WE ARE NOTIFIED.

-Term Dates Term 3: School reopens on: 11(24) Aug; School closes on: 23 October
+Term 4: School reopens on: 02 Nov; School closes on: 15 Dec.

-Assessments: Assessments are planned throughout the term.
+Assessments are planned throughout the term.
 Please check your child’s message book for the dates and ask them about the test.
 We appreciate your support in helping your child do the best they can, by helping them to prepare for their assessments, ensuring they get enough sleep and that they eat a healthy breakfast before coming to school.